Generators of the group of modular units for Gamma1(N) over the rationals: The functions appearing in the main results

-For $n=3$, we have $F_3 = B$ and $F_2=B^4/D$ by definition, hence also $D=B^4/F_2$.
-As $B$ and $D/B^3 = F_2^{-1}F_3^{\vphantom{-1}}$ are irreducible, the induction hypothesis follows for $n=3$.
+For $k=3$, we have $F_3 = B$ and $F_2=B^4/D$ by definition, hence also $D=F_3^4/F_2^{\phantom{4}}$.
+As $B$ and $D/B^3 = F_2^{-1}F_3^{\vphantom{-1}}$ are irreducible, the induction hypothesis follows for $k=3$.

-Suppose now that the induction hypothesis holds for $n=k-1$.
-By definition $F_k$ is $P_k$ except for factors in common with $D$ and $P_d$ for $d<k$, but by the induction hypothesis all such factors are in $G_{k-1}=H_{k-1}$.
-In particular, we get $G_{k}=H_k$.
-As $F_k$ is irreducible by Corollary~\ref{cor:irreducible}, we get the result. \end{proof} By Lemma~\ref{lem:equivalent}, we find that Theorem~\ref{thm:conjdvh} is equivalent to the following.
+Suppose now that the induction hypothesis holds for $k=n-1$.
+By definition $F_n$ is $P_n$ except for factors in common with $D$ and $P_d$ for $d<k$, but by the induction hypothesis all such factors are in $L_{n-1}=R_{n-1}$.
+In particular, we get $L_{n}=R_{n}$.
+The polynomial $F_n$ is irreducible as mentioned below Proposition~\ref{prop:jin}, hence the induction hypothesis also holds for $k=n$. \end{proof} By Lemma~\ref{lem:equivalent}, we find that Theorem~\ref{thm:conjdvh} is equivalent to the following.

-\begin{theorem} The group $\mathcal{O}(Y^1(N))^*/\QQ^*$ is the free abelian group on $b$, $d$, $p_4, p_5, \ldots, p_{\lfloor N/2\rfloor +1}$. \end{theorem}
+\begin{theorem} The group $\mathcal{O}(Y^1(N))^*/\QQ^*$ is the free abelian group on $b$, $d$, $p_4$, $p_5$, \ldots, $p_{\lfloor N/2\rfloor +1}$. \end{theorem}

-\begin{remark} The division polynomials~$\psi_n$, and hence our polynomials $P_n$ and our functions~$p_n$, satisfy the following recurrence relation.
+\begin{remark} The division polynomials~$\psi_{k}$, and hence the polynomials $P_{k}$ and the functions~$p_{k}$, satisfy the following recurrence relation.
 For all $m,n,k\in\ZZ$, we have

-which gives~$p_n$ for all $n\geq 5$ starting from the initial terms $p_1$, $p_2$, $p_3$, $p_4$ of Example~\ref{ex:P}. \end{remark}
+which gives~$p_{k}$ for all $k \geq 5$ starting from the initial terms $p_1$, $p_2$, $p_3$, $p_4$ of Example~\ref{ex:P}. \end{remark}